MESC2004/TC2005B_Videogame/README.md

 ### Characters

-Sublim is considered the first and only part of its arc.
+Submil is considered the first and only part of its arc.
 It is set in a universe where scientific and technological advances have taken a turn for the worst.
 They ended up in the wrong hands, where only the elites of society have the possibility of acquiring and benefiting from them.

 This is how *The Crisis Unit* was born; a group of the most powerful minds whose goal is to decentralize the domain of power that the authorities have taken control over.